evannetwork/evannetwork.github.io/dev/hello-world.md

 ```

 ## Test Connection
-The easiest way is to just attempt a migration, even if nothing new is to deploy.
+The easiest way is to attempt a migration, even if nothing new is to deploy.

 ```sh
 $ truffle migrate --network dev